 As we begin resolving these underlying problems, we reduce the secondary consequences of those problems, viz., the hurt, disappointment, ill will, anger, etc. and other negative emotions.
 We have now stopped the vicious cycle and have begun a benign cycle.
-The cycle of resentment and indifference—or worse, anger and spite which elicits more negative behavior or separation and indifference gives way to a spirit of mutual concern, cooperation and bonding.
-Changing the mode of interaction from fighting to cooperating brings the couple so much closer to their goals of living in peace, harmony and love with each other.
-It can be done!
+The cycle of resentment and indifference—or worse, anger and spite which elicits more negative behavior or separation and indifference give way to a spirit of mutual concern, cooperation, and bonding.
+Changing the mode of interaction from fighting to cooperating brings the couple so much closer to their goals of living in peace, harmony, and love with each other.
+Yes, it can be done!

 End of article V How To Complain Diplomatically and Argue Constructively Without Fighting: Looking for a Win-Win Situation

 For more articles on Effective Communication please click here.

 The quickest way to reach Dr. Gross is by phone.